Post-Doctoral Residency in Counseling and Psychological Services

 Postdoctoral Residency in University Counseling and Psychological Services

-The Duquesne University Counseling Center offers a full-time postdoctoral residency program.
+The Duquesne University Counseling and Wellbeing Center offers a full-time postdoctoral residency program.
 There are two 12-month positions offered each academic year.

-After orientation residents begin to build a caseload of individual clients, most of whom are seen every other week, due to the high demand for University Counseling Center services.
+After orientation residents begin to build a caseload of individual clients for weekly or bi-weekly short-term therapy.
 During the busiest times of the year residents may schedule an average of 15-22 individual therapy sessions per week.
 Over student breaks this drops to an average of less than 10 sessions per week.
-Two hours of individual supervision, a weekly staff meeting, and postdoc seminar are scheduled each week.
+Two hours of individual supervision, two hours of supervision of supervision/supervision of groups, postdoc seminar, and case conference are scheduled each week.

 Residents are formally evaluated on a quarterly basis.
 In the event of a grievance, due process is followed and grievance procedures are in place to facilitate a fair resolution.

-The residency consists of 1800 hours of supervised professional psychological activities, and it meets the postdoctoral supervised experience requirements for licensure in Pennsylvania.
+The residency consists of at least 1800 hours of supervised professional psychological activities, and it meets the postdoctoral supervised experience requirements for licensure in Pennsylvania.

 The Training Site